 Click on the above image for an XXL-sized view (800 x 592 pixels)

 The only known CadMerc on the planet, this hand-crafted, alloy-bodied open-wheel roadster is impossible to duplicate.
-It's a truly priceless car, in a league of its own, and certainly more fun to own than a rod ro replica of any kind.
-We need to sell this fabulous car now to make room for recent purchases.
-Gone through with a fine comb, it is ready for show and go.
+It's a truly priceless car, in a league of its own, and certainly more fun to own than a rod or replica of any kind.
+Gone through with a fine-tooth comb, it is ready for show and go.

 Try to imagine how much the CadMerc could bring at the Monterey Sports Car Auctions in August or at Barrett-Jackson next January?